About Me

 Status: Full Project Completion (Autonomous Defense Implemented)

 Traditional SOCs suffer from alert fatigue and manual response delays.
-I have engineered a modern solution: an autonomous security loop that handles the entire incident lifecycle on-premise.
+I have engineered a modern solution: an autonomous security loop that handles the entire incident lifecycle on-premise using Multi-Agent AI Orchestration.